 (5) A requirement may be made under this regulation even though the person whose photograph is required is already the holder of an extract of licence if the Commissioner thinks that another photograph should be obtained.

-[Regulation 7A inserted in Gazette 6 Dec 1996 p.
-6799; amended in Gazette 16 Nov 2007 p.
+[Regulation 7A inserted: Gazette 6 Dec 1996 p.
+6799; amended: Gazette 16 Nov 2007 p.
 5729.]

 7B.
 Identity check